ProFix Directory vs Yelp: 2026 Honest Comparison

 Should I look at Yelp or ProFix Directory first?

-If you live in Ohio and you have a name of a specific contractor, start with ProFix Directory to confirm the license, permits, and Ohio Secretary of State filings.
+If you have the name of a specific contractor, start with ProFix Directory to review public-record evidence, board-verified-active license status where live, official board lookup links elsewhere, and Ohio permit data where available.
 Then read recent Yelp reviews for the same business to see how homeowners describe their experience.
 The combination is much stronger than either alone.

 Does ProFix Directory have a mobile experience like the Yelp app?